 - Logitech Plus Trip vent mount: The Plus Trip is another ultra-portable option.
 It’s nearly as small as the Belkin vent mount, but it swaps aluminum arms for a magnet.
 The round design may not be for everyone, though.

-Aukey has had a turbulent year since its removal from Amazon, but the magnetic car phone holder remains one of our favorites.
-It’s quite a bit larger than the Belkin option, but it brings far more flexibility to the table.
+AUKEY has had a turbulent year since its removal from Amazon, but the magnetic car phone holder remains one of our favorites.
+It’s relatively larger than the Belkin option, but it brings far more flexibility.
 Once you attach the suction cup to your dashboard or windshield, you can adjust the curved arm for the perfect view.
-If you’re heading on a road trip to somewhere new, you may want it front and center, but if you’re just heading for groceries, you can tuck it out of the way.
+If you’re heading on a road trip to somewhere new, you may want it front and center, but if you’re heading for groceries, you can tuck it out of the way.

 - Great build quality